EutechCybernetic/lucy-pro-documentation/javascrip.md

 Deactivate the current instance.
 Only works when the current object is an model instance

 ### setAttribute(name, value)
-Sets the attribute code/name with the value code/value in the current model instance Has no effect when run on a model.
+Sets the attribute `name` with the value `value` in the current model instance Has no effect when run on a model.